Experienced. Skilled. Creative problem-solvers.

 - University of South Carolina School of Law, Juris Doctor, 2005

-- York County Natural Gas Authority Board, 2015 – present
+- York County Natural Gas Authority Board, 2015 – present, Secretary 2020 to present

 - South Carolina Women Lawyers’ Association